 Since these are pumpkin cookies, we start with a spiced flour.
-You know, warm spices like cinnamon, ginger, cloves, and nutmeg:
+Warm spices like cinnamon, ginger, cloves, and nutmeg are perfect:

-The spiced flour gets mixed with our wet ingredients, which includes butter, sugar, egg, fresh pumpkin, and vanilla:
+The spiced flour gets mixed with our wet ingredients, which includes butter, sugar, egg, fresh pumpkin puree, and vanilla extract:

 When those two come together with some chocolate chips, you get a big bowl of pumpkin chocolate chip cookie dough: